 The Work of the Holy Spirit

-This phase of salvation is most commonly called sanctification or growing in Christ likeness.
-Sanctification is primarily the work of the Holy Spirit in our lives; molding and shaping us into people who will be useful in God’s service.
+This phase of salvation is most commonly called sanctification or growing in Christ-likeness.
+Sanctification is primarily the work of the Holy Spirit in our lives, molding and shaping us into people who will be useful in God’s service.
 But as the previous passage expressed, the Holy Spirit works with us, not against us.
 My free will is not removed when I come to Christ; I need to continue to choose surrender rather than resistance.
 There are a number of passages that express the consequences of starting along the journey with Christ, but not completing it.

-Luke 9:62 is as clear on this as any when “Jesus replied, ‘No one who puts a hand to the plow and looks back is fit for service in the kingdom of God.’”
-If we start out, putting our hands to the plow, but somewhere along the line turn away from the task at hand, then Jesus tells us we are not fit for his service.
+Luke 9:62 is as clear on this as any when “Jesus replied, ‘No one who puts a hand to the plow and looks back is fit for service in the kingdom of God.'”
+If we start putting our hands on the plow, but somewhere along the line turn away from the task at hand, then Jesus tells us we are not fit for his service.
 Only if we continue, remaining in Christ (John 15:1-6) are we going to be fruitful; the result of unfruitfulness is to be broken off of the vine and cast into the fire.

 The third phase of salvation is what happens at the end of this life, often termed glorification.
 1 Peter 1:5 expresses this the best for me when Peter, talking about believers, says, “who by God’s power are being guarded through faith for a salvation ready to be revealed in the last time.”
 We are waiting for a salvation that is waiting to be revealed.
 It is reminiscent of the unveiling of a work of art; we know it is there, but what it looks like is somewhat of a mystery.

 So it is with our salvation; we know it is awaiting us, but what it will actually entail is beyond our knowledge.
-Instead we eagerly look forward to it.
-Later in this chapter Peter says, in 1 Peter 1:9, that we are “obtaining the outcome of your faith, the salvation of your souls.”
-The salvation of our souls is yet in the future, and is something we look forward to.
+Instead, we eagerly look forward to it.
+Later in this chapter, Peter says, in 1 Peter 1:9, that we are “obtaining the outcome of your faith, the salvation of your souls.”
+The salvation of our souls is yet in the future and is something we look forward to.

-Paul expresses a similar thought in Romans 13:11 telling us “that the hour has come for you to wake from sleep.
+Paul expresses a similar thought in Romans 13:11, telling us “that the hour has come for you to wake from sleep.
 For salvation is nearer to us now than when we first believed.”
 Our salvation is getting closer all the time.
-While we have been saved, and are being saved, we also look forward to being saved.
+While we have been and are being saved, we also look forward to being saved.
 The proverb “it ain’t over till the fat lady sings” is somewhat appropriate here.
 Salvation is not complete so long as we are living in this world.

 Enduring To the End